Existence exists. Arguing against this statement is self–contradicting as making the argument requires existence.

 Reality exists.
 Through observation you determine that your senses are accurate.
 The evidence of your senses proves existence of objects external to your physical body.
 In this process of discovery, you learn that other entities exist with consciousness.
 This statement is provable by the fact that you did not write this sentence, which means someone else must exist who did write this sentence.
 If other entities did not exist you would have been unable to read this sentence.
 From this is derived the concept of the individual, an object that exists in reality which consists of a consciousness occupying a physical body.

 It is through these observations of reality that logic is developed.
-Logic is the set of objective and consistent rules derived from the consistency of reality, of which there are three laws: Identity defines a proposition which states that “an object is that object and not another object” is always true or the statement “A IS A” is true; non-contradiction defines a proposition which states that “something is a thing and not that thing at the same time” is always false or the statement “A AND non-A” is false; and the excluded middle defines a proposition which states that “a thing is either true or false” or the statement “A OR non-A” is true.
+Logic is the set of objective and consistent rules derived from the consistency of reality, of which there are three laws: Identity defines a proposition which states that “an object is that object and not another object” is always true or the statement “A is A” is true; non–contradiction defines a proposition which states that “something is a thing and not that thing at the same time” is always false or the statement “A and non–A” is false; and the excluded middle defines a proposition which states that “a thing is either true or false” or the statement “A or non–A” is true.
 Continuing from this point, any attempt by the individual to acquire truth about reality necessitates that any statement made about reality which complies with the three laws of logic is considered valid, that such statements confirmed by observable evidence in reality are considered accurate, and that if a statement is both valid and accurate is considered to be objective truth.

 Through your interaction with reality and its constituent objects, you will develop preferences.
 A preference is the level at which an individual places the desire to perform an action in relation to the desire to perform other actions at any given moment in time.
 Preferences only exist in consciousness, they are subjective.
 Observable actions are the objective manifestation of subjective preferences.
 One such preference that all individuals innately share is for existence itself.
 Existence is universally preferable.
 By this it is meant that all individuals at all times and in all places will prefer existence over non–existence, or put another way, existence is preferable to non–existence.
 Arguing against this statement is self–contradicting as making the argument requires existence and is evidence that one prefers existence to non–existence.
 Additionally, arguing against this statement for one’s self or on behalf of individuals who prefer or have preferred non–existence is self–defeating as such individuals assert a preference for non–existence whilst proving the opposite for as long as they continue to exist, for if one truly preferred non–existence they would not exist to make the argument, nor would they exist for others to make the argument on their behalf.
 As an individual which does not yet exist, or no longer exists, cannot have preferences nor act on those preferences, their inputs cannot be counted toward universal preferability.